wkhere/bcl/README.md

 by Robert Nystrom.

-### Cool stuff
+### A glimpse into internals

-Internals can be peeked in many ways, here is bytecode disassembly, execution trace with stack content, plus some stats:
+Internals can be peeked in many ways, here is a bytecode disassembly, execution trace with stack content, plus some stats:
 ```
 ./bcl -dts <<<'var x=1; def block{eval x=x+2; field=x}'